KNOW YOUR BIBLE

 KYB is designed so that women engage with the Bible passage through four different methods each week by:

-- answering the daily questions at home
+- Answering the daily questions at home

-- group discussion
+- Group discussion

-- the Leader’s summary after the discussion and
+- The Leader’s summary after the discussion and

-- the KYB review notes provided with each study.
+- The KYB review notes provided with each study.

 Some benefits of study with Know Your Bible are: